IrhamJ/Scarlett/README.md

 ### 4.1 Conceptual Understanding

 * **What is CDC (Change Data Capture)?**
-    I define CDC as a pattern used to track and capture row-level changes (Inserts, Updates, and Deletes) occurring in a source transactional database by reading its transaction log (e.g., MySQL's binary log).
-This approach treats the database as a high-fidelity data stream, capturing modifications with minimal latency and impact on the source system's performance.
+    I would define Change Data Capture (CDC) as a set of software patterns designed to detect and track data modifications—specifically inserts, updates, and deletes—occurring in a source transactional database.
+Instead of periodically scanning entire tables (like in a full batch load), I use CDC to read the database's transaction log (the commit log or binary log).
+This allows me to capture the changes as they happen, effectively treating the database as a high-fidelity data stream.
+This ensures minimal latency and virtually eliminates impact on the performance of the source system.

 * **When Should You Use Batch vs. CDC?**
-    The decision relies on the business need for **data freshness** and **auditability**.
-I recommend **Batch Processing** when the goal is historical analysis or reporting that can tolerate delays (hours/days), as it is simpler and less resource-intensive.
-Conversely, I must employ **CDC** when **near real-time data freshness is mandatory** (e.g., fraud detection or live dashboards).
-CDC is the superior method because it reliably captures and propagates all change types (I, U, D) to the destination system instantly, ensuring the analytical data reflects the current operational state.
+    The decision between using Batch Processing and Change Data Capture (CDC) relies entirely on the organization's requirement for data freshness and the need for auditability.
+I would recommend Batch Processing when the analytical goal is to process large volumes of data for historical trends or reports that can tolerate latency, typically measured in hours or days.
+Batching is simpler to implement and places less continuous strain on the source transactional database.However, I must employ CDC when there is a critical need for near real-time data freshness—meaning downstream applications, such as fraud detection, customer personalization, or live dashboards, must react to transactions within minutes or seconds.
+CDC is the superior method for maintaining a truly accurate data replica because it reliably captures all three types of data change (inserts, updates, and deletes), ensuring that the analytical system reflects the current state of the source with minimal delay.
+In high-volume systems like our e-wallet, a hybrid approach is often ideal using CDC for critical, fast-moving tables, and leveraging efficient incremental batching for less time-sensitive facts and dimensions.

 ### 4.2 Streaming Simulation Implementation

-The solution uses the `cdc_stream.py` script to simulate a streaming consumer, processing change events and performing an upsert operation into the destination ClickHouse table (`cdc_transactions`).
+The solution uses the `cdc-stream.py` script to simulate a streaming consumer, processing change events and performing an upsert operation into the destination ClickHouse table (`cdc_transactions`).

 * **Simulation Strategy:** The pipeline simulates reading *change events* by consuming a **JSON array file (`cdc_events.json`)**.
 This acts as a reliable *stand-in* for a live Kafka stream.